NBS Staff discuss their interests, their goals, and what drove them to pursue business sustainability.

-As a Global Development student at Queen’s University, I chose to work at NBS because I see the impact that sustainable businesses can make.
+I chose to work at NBS because I see the power that businesses have in today’s economy, and the potential they have for social and environmental good.
 Our society is at a critical point in time where a lack of urgent consideration for the climate crisis will have detrimental effects.
 At NBS, I have the opportunity to be a part of creating change.

 How did you become interested in the area of business sustainability?’

 I have always been interested in sustainability.
 I think a lot of that is rooted in my elementary Montessori education.
 There was great emphasis put on exploring the outdoors and learning in natural spaces whenever possible.
 For a 7th-grade innovation project, I decided to create biodegradable ‘packaging peanuts’ out of wood shavings and apple-cinnamon oatmeal I found in my pantry!
-Ever since, I have taken a strong interest in sustainability and through my education have realized business is a critical sector for change at this moment in time.
+Ever since, I have taken a strong interest in sustainability and through my education realized how critical it is to be a part of change, now.